radar/ryanbigg.com/_posts/2014-10-05-ubuntu-ruby-ruby-install-chruby-and-you.markdown

 By the end of this guide, you will have these things installed and have some very, very easy ways to manage gem dependencies for your different applications / libraries, as well as having multiple Ruby versions installed and usable all at once.

 We assume you have `sudo` access to your machine, and that you have an understanding of the basic concepts of Ruby, such as "What is RubyGems?" and more importantly "How do I turn this computer-thing on?".
 This knowledge can be garnered by reading the first chapter of [any Ruby book](https://manning.com/black2).

-If you're looking for a good Rails book, I wrote one called [Rails 4 in Action](http://manning.com/bigg2).

 ### Housekeeping